 - Sweet potatoes and other yellow pigments in food may cause temporary yellowish stool.

 So, a temporary change in your stool color usually indicates one of two things:

 - Non-compliance to a gluten-free diet.

 - Food-related variation of stool color.

-When your stool color is associated with other symptoms of celiac disease (such as flatulence, distension, diarrhea), it often means you’re not on a 100% gluten-free diet.
+When stool color is associated with other symptoms of celiac disease (such as flatulence, distension, and diarrhea), it often means you’re not on a 100% gluten-free diet.